istio/istio.io/content/en/docs/tasks/virtual-machines/single-network/index.md

 - /docs/examples/mesh-expansion/single-network
 ---

-This example provides instructions to integrate VMs and bare metal hosts into an Istio mesh deployed on Kubernetes.
+This page shows how to integrate a VM or a bare metal host into an single-network Istio mesh deployed on Kubernetes.

 ## Prerequisites

-* You have already set up Istio on Kubernetes.
+- You have already set up Istio on Kubernetes.
 If you haven't done so, you can find out how in the [Installation guide](/docs/setup/install/kubernetes/).

-* Virtual machines (VMs) must have IP connectivity to the endpoints in the mesh.
+- Virtual machines (VMs) must have IP connectivity to the endpoints in the mesh.
   This typically requires a VPC or a VPN, as well as a container network that provides direct (without NAT or firewall deny) routing to the endpoints.
 The machine is not required to have access to the cluster IP addresses assigned by Kubernetes.

-* VMs must have access to a DNS server that resolves names to cluster IP addresses.
+- VMs must have access to a DNS server that resolves names to cluster IP addresses.
 Options include exposing the Kubernetes DNS server through an internal load balancer, using a Core DNS server, or configuring the IPs in any other DNS server accessible from the VM.

-* Install the [Helm client](https://docs.helm.sh/using_helm/).
+- Install the [Helm client](https://docs.helm.sh/using_helm/).
 Helm is needed to support adding VMs to your mesh.

 The following instructions:

-* Assume the expansion VM is running on GCE.
+- Assume the expansion VM is running on GCE.
-* Use Google platform-specific commands for some steps.
+- Use Google platform-specific commands for some steps.

 ## Installation steps